I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Doing the right thing morally might cut into profits and that must never happen.

-Responding to a request from the United States, Canada arrested Huawei executive Meng Wanzhou when she arrived in Vancouver in December 2018.
+- Responding to a request from the United States, Canada arrested Huawei executive Meng Wanzhou when she arrived in Vancouver in December 2018.
 The U.S. alleges her company broke American sanctions by trading with Iran.
 In retaliation, the Chinese government has jailed two Canadians who were living and working in China.
-As of this writing, former diplomat Michael Kovrig and businessman Michael Spavor have been held for seven months under difficult conditions.
+As of this writing, mid-February 2021, former diplomat Michael Kovrig and businessman Michael Spavor have been held for 800 days under difficult conditions.
 They are charged with “gathering state secrets.”

 - “Up to One Million Detained in China’s Mass ‘Re-Education’ Drive.”
 Amnesty International, September 2018.